olifolkerd/tabulator/README.md

 ================================
 Tabulator allows you to create  a table with in seconds from any JSON formatted data.

-Simply include the library in your JQuery UI project and you're away!
+Simply include the library and the css in your JQuery UI project and you're away!

 Tabulator is packed with useful  features including: